splunk/splunk-sdk-csharp-pcl/README.md

 ### Support

 *  You will be granted support if you or your company are already covered under an existing maintenance/support agreement.
-Submit a new case in the [Support Portal](https://www.splunk.com/en_us/support-and-services.html)) and include "Splunk SDK for C# PCL" in the subject line.
+Submit a new case in the [Support Portal](https://www.splunk.com/en_us/support-and-services.html) and include "Splunk Enterprise SDK for C# PCL" in the subject line.

    If you are not covered under an existing maintenance/support agreement, you can find help through the broader community at [Splunk Answers](https://community.splunk.com/t5/Splunk-Development/ct-p/developer-tools).